29Letters is a type and design studio handling multilingual typographic projects and specializing in contemporary Arabic type.

 Type Design Consultancy

-We consult clients and agencies on Arabic typography.
-We also offer training and workshops on Arabic typography at corporate conferences, universities, and other educational projects.
+We consult with clients and agencies on Arabic typography.
+We also provide training and workshops on Arabic typography at corporate conferences, universities, and agencies.

-Our fonts can be used on cross platforms and mediums like print, web, and mobile applications.
+Our fonts can be used on cross platforms and mediums, to include print, web, and mobile applications.